Dynamic Network Control for Confidential Multi-hop Communications: Multihop Network Control with Confidentiality

 \section{Multihop Network Control with Confidentiality}

-In this section, our objective is to determine a joint scheduling and routing algorithm that maximizes aggregate network utility while achieving perfect secrecy over infinitely many blocks., i.e., $N_s\to \infty$.
-Initially, we assume that messages are incoming to a source node encoded a priori at a fixed and given rate that is not necessarily optimal, i.e., the rate may not maximize the confidential data throughput of the source node .
-More precisely, confidential message of source $s$ is encoded with a fixed rate code $C(2^{NR_s},2^{N\alpha_sR_s} ,N)$, where the confidential information rate of the encoded packet is $R_s^{priv} = \alpha_sR_s$.
-We assume end-to-end confidential data rates, $\{ \alpha_s R_s,\ s\in S\}$, to lie in the region of achievable end-to-end confidentiality.
+In the previous section, we provided the set of secrecy encoding rates that enables confidentiality of information transmitted by the source.
+However, we were not concerned with whether the packets reach the destination or not and the mechanisms that make it happen.
+In this section, our objective is to develop a stationary control policy giving joint scheduling and routing decisions that achieves end-to-end confidential transmission of information.
+To that end, we state a network utility maximization problem and provide a scheme that maximizes aggregate network utility while achieving perfect secrecy over infinitely many blocks.
+We develop our solution based on the following assumptions:

+\begin{enumerate} \item [A1.]
+We consider the large block size asymptotics, i.e., secrecy encoding is across $N_s\rightarrow\infty$ blocks.

+\item [A2.]
+There is a centralized scheduler with the perfect knowledge of instantaneous CSI of all channels.

+\item [A3.]
+The secrecy encoding rate is fixed: source node $s$ uses the $C(2^{NR_s},2^{N\alpha_sR_s} ,N)$ encoder.
+Thus, the confidential information injection rate is $R_s^{conf} = \alpha_sR_s$.
+These rates $\{R_s^{conf},\ s\in S\}$, lie in the region of rates for which perfect secrecy is achievable, as specified in Theorem~\ref{lemma1}. \end{enumerate}

+Assumption A1. allows our developed mechanisms to react to an undesirably large rate of accumulation at a given node at a time scale faster than the number of blocks across which the message is encoded.
+Assumption A2. can be achieved by nodes sending their CSI to the centralized scheduler at the expense of increased control overhead.
+Assumption A3. states that the a priori encoding rate of the message may not maximize the confidential throughput of the source node.

+Next, we develop a dynamic algorithm taking as input the queue lengths and the accumulated information at the intermediate nodes, and gives as output the scheduled node and the admitted confidential flows in to the queues of the sources.

 Let $U_s(x)$ be utility obtained by source $s$ when the confidential transmission rate is $x$ bits/channel use.
 We assume that $U_s(\cdot)$ is a continuously differentiable, increasing and strictly concave function.
 There is an infinite backlog at the transport layer, which contains the secrecy-encoded messages.
 In each block, source node $s$ determines the amount of encoded information admitted to its queue at the network level.
-Let $A_s(t)$ be the amount of traffic injected into the queue of source $s$ at block $t$, and $x_s=\lim_{N_s\rightarrow\infty}\frac{1}{N_s}{\sum_t A_s(t)}$ be long term average arrival rate.
-Our objective is to support the traffic demand to achieve a long term confidential rate that maximizes the sum of utilities of the sources.
+Let $A_s(t)$ be the amount of traffic injected into the queue of source $s$ at block $t$, and $x_s=\lim_{N_s\rightarrow\infty}\frac{1}{N_s}{\sum_t A_s(t)}$ be the long term arrival rate.
+Furthermore, let $Q_s(t)$ denote the queue size at ingress node $s$.
+Each intermediate node keeps a separate queue $Q_i^s(t)$ for each commodity $s$.